Inside the M25, from Canary Wharf to Hackney, Camden, Southwark and The City.

 IT-Green® offers a computer recycling service for businesses based in London.
-Established in 2005, our service incorporates a wealth of experience in Waste IT management and secure data destruction.
-It Offers full compliance with Environmental legislation and a single route to final disposal, from point of collection to treatment and final reporting.
+Established in 2005, our service incorporates a wealth of experience in Waste management.
+We provide full compliance with Environmental legislation and a single route to disposal, from point of collection to treatment and final reporting.
 In addition to the WEEE regulations(1), our service ensures mandatory compliance with:

 Businesses usually consider further quality assurance factors when disposing of I.T, fixed assets & data bearing media and we offer:

 IT-Green® offers a highly secure disposal route for computer hardware that incorporates the destruction of associated media at no additional cost.
 Our many years of operation have allowed us to develop solutions covering every type of storage device.
 Remaining security conscious, we comply with BS EN 15713 (2009)(6), the service offers a security conscious recycling solution for redundant Computers.
 Designed to maintain the confidentiality of data from the point of collection to final destruction and itemising at our treatment facility our service maintains a "zero incident rate" and offers:

 From collection at your London premises to treatment at our facility, our end-to-end solution simplifies the disposal of redundant IT.
-Our service employs "waste hierarchy" in the waste management process and recycles computer hardware in accordance with BATRRT(5).
+Our service employs "the waste hierarchy" in the waste management process and recycles in accordance with BATRRT(5).
 IT-Green® avoids the export of electronic waste (Basel Convention) in favour of more ethical solutions & offering clients peace of mind by providing a professional solution incorporating:

 Our service issues Controlled and Hazardous waste notes at the point of collecting your computer equipment.
-Our treatment facility, consignment notices and treatment processes are audited by the Environment Agency in accordance with our Section 23 waste management license.
+Our treatment facility, consignment notices and treatment processes are audited by the Environment Agency in accordance with waste management license.

 London's waste management system serves some 5 million households and 800,000 businesses.
 All this waste needs treatment and it's important that, as a producer of it, businesses meet their obligations.
 The Landfill Directive (2007) places emphasis upon pre-treatment as a means to reducing wastes sent to landfill and as such introduced statute requiring the application of the waste hierarchy through segregation and the use of re-processing facilities.

 Notes & References: